ravensorb/Plex-Meta-Manager-Config-Generator/README.md

                         The Movie Database API Key --thePosterDatabase.enablePro
-                        Enable Pro features for The Poster Database (requires you to be able to login to the site) --pmm.deltaOnly       Only generate files for items that do not already exist in current PMM configs --logLevel {INFO,WARN,DEBUG,CRITICAL}
+                        Enable Pro features for The Poster Database (requires you to be able to login to the site) --pmm.deltaOnly       Only generate files for items that do not already exist --logLevel {INFO,WARN,DEBUG,CRITICAL}
                         Logging Level (default: INFO)
 ```

 ## Configuration File

 All of the configuration can be stored in a ```config.yaml``` file that uses the following format (with the exception of logLevel).
+Note: this is not the same config file as your pmm config (it is speicifc to this application only).
+Note: if you are using docker this file needs to be in the root of path that is mapped to "/config"

 config.yaml: